For the Family

 Family attractions throughout the region range from interpretive centers to immersive outdoor playgrounds, with natural offerings acting as the focal point.
 Explore the Mississippi Gulf Coast’s rich culture and heritage indoors and outside at a variety of museums.
-Spend the day on 26 miles of beaches by renting jet skis, playing volleyball, enjoying a bonfire and more.
+Spend the day on 26 miles of beaches by renting jet skis, playing volleyball, learning how to Flyboard and more.
 Navigate local rivers and tributaries via a guided tour on kayak or paddle board.
-Catch a Shuckers game at MGM Park Biloxi beginning April 2017.
+Catch a Shuckers game at MGM Park Biloxi beginning April 2016.
 The choice is yours, and each member of the family is guaranteed to make brag-worthy memories.

 The Mississippi Gulf Coast is serious about its food.
 From family-friendly, open-air seafood restaurants overlooking scenic views to five-star options and award-winning BBQ, there’s a choice for even the pickiest eater.
 Hoping for something even more memorable?
 Take a chartered fishing trip out on the Mississippi Sound and bring back your fresh catch to one of several restaurants.
 The staff will clean and prepare your meal as you relax after a hard day’s work of reeling in your meal.